 Distinctive features include:

-- The ALI Fellowship is for top leaders with at least twenty-five years of leadership experience in any field or profession wanting to make (or continue to make) a significant difference in the world as they move on to a new life phase.
+- The ALI Fellowship is for top leaders with at least 20 years of leadership experience in any field or profession wanting to make (or continue to make) a significant difference in the world as they move on to a new life phase.

 - The Harvard affiliation is for a calendar year, January-December, not an academic year.
 Most of the formal program occurs in the first four months on campus, with individual flexibility and project work for the remainder of the year.

 - Distinguished faculty from many fields lead the core program, and areas of the University are open for course audits (with faculty permission).
 ALI Fellows audit up to two courses.